James Rattray

-James Rattray (1818 – 24 October 1854) was a soldier and artist, born in Daventry, Northamptonshire, England, who died at Dorundah, in the Ranchi Division, Nagpore, India.
-At the time of making his notable sketches he was a 2nd Lieutenant in the 2nd Grenadiers, Bengal Army, serving in Afghanistan.
+James Rattray (1818 – 24 October 1854) was a British soldier and artist.

+At the time of making his notable sketches, he was a 2nd Lieutenant in the 2nd Grenadiers, Bengal Army, serving in Afghanistan.

 Early life

-In Great Britain.
+James Rattray was born in Daventry, Northamptonshire, England.
 His parents were Charles Rattray M.D.
 (1779–1835), a physician of Northamptonshire, and Mariane Freeman (1788–1866).

 Education

 He had a good command of Persian and could speak directly with the local people.

 Career

 Rattray began his career as a soldier.
 He was commissioned as a 2nd Lieutenant on 5 Dec 1838, the date he sailed out of Gravesend on the Severn, a West Indiaman bound for India.
 This ship was abandoned at sea (mid Atlantic) later that same year on 29 December 1838, with 16 ft. of water in her hold on a voyage from Miramichi in Canada for Bristol.

 He followed and served alongside Charles Rattray (1810–1841), his older brother by 8 years, who was a Captain in the same period in Afghanistan.

 He spent some time in the Hindustan.
 Rattray was part of a combined force known as the Army of the Indus.
 He was a Lieutenant in the 2nd Grenadiers, Bengal Army.
 He took part in the First Anglo-Afghan War, from 1839 to 1842.